 Organic Kale and Mandarin Salad with a Honey-Ginger Vinaigrette

-This simple, bright and fresh salad has a slight Asian flare thanks to our Honey-Ginger White Balsamic — one of our favorite infused balsamics!
+This simple, bright and fresh salad is delicious with its sweet, tangy vinaigrette made with our Honey-Ginger White Balsamic — one of our favorite infused balsamics!
 Kale and citrus are so flavorful on their own that this salad only needs a few ingredients.
 The crispness of the kale is nicely balanced with the creaminess of the avocado.
 Serves 2 to 4.

 - 1 Tbsp. minced shallot